Thank you for your response

 If any funds were raised by the company through IPO or other public offers (including debt), have they been applied for the purpose they were raised.
 Also, the auditor has to report in case of any delay and defaults.

 If any fraud by the company or its employees has occurred during the year.
 If yes, the nature and amount involved have to be reported.

 Whether the limits prescribed under the Company’s Act 2013 for managerial remuneration have been adhered to.
 If not, the amount of excess amount involved and steps for recovery being taken have to be reported.

 In case of a Nidhi company, whether the following have been complied with has complied with:

 i.
 Maintain net owned funds to deposit in the ratio of 1:20 to meet out the liability

 ii.
-Maintain 10% unattached term deposits to meet out the liability
+Maintain 10% unattached term deposits as specified in the Nidhi Rules, 2014 to meet out the liability

 The compliances with rules specified in the Companies Act 2013 for transactions with related parties have been complied with or not.
 Also, the same is disclosed appropriately in the financial statements or not.

 Whether the company has made any preferential or private allotments of shares and debentures.
 Also, whether the amount Raised has been utilized towards the purpose for which it was raised.

 Whether the company has followed the limits and conditions as per Companies Act 2013 in respect of non-cash transactions with directors or their relatives.